7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 Injector().produce(app).get[PetStoreController].run
 ```

-Plugins also allow a program to extend itself at runtime by adding new `Plugin` classes on the classpath via `java -cp`
+Plugins also allow a program to extend itself at runtime by adding new `Plugin` classes to the classpath via `java -cp`

 ### Compile-Time Checks